szaumoor/ZS_ItemPack/README.md

 - zenblack for providing icons for **LITERALLY every item in this mod**.
 All hail to his mighty icon-making skills.
 - zenblack again for brainstorming functionalities and descriptions for some of the items
 - dark0dave and others who have helped me with the modding process or by providing resources
+- Llewren for offering feedback and ideas for the item descriptions
+- Various people on Discord for offering ideas as to where to put the items, like The Artisan, moggadeet, Fickle Swamp Wench, JDSilvergun, among others
 - People on Discord generally for their help